Michelle Ann Kline

 Through cumulative culture, humans create, use, modify, and pass on technologies that are too complex for any one person to have invented in a single lifetime.
 This applies equally from smartphones to traditional medicine.
 Through this project, I ask how learners balance new ideas with old, and their own insights with what they learn from others.

-I am beginning a new research endeavor working in East Vancouver communities with parents and families.
+I am beginning a new research endeavor working in UK communities with parents and families.
 This project will look at parental learning.
-If you are a prospective student interested in "local" field research in the Vancouver area or Canada more broadly, please contact me!
+If you are a prospective student interested in "local" field research in the London area more broadly, please contact me!
+Please note that I've temporarily adapted this project to run online during the COVID-19 era.

 Cultural Evolution & Sustainability